manaswikamila05/SQL-Case-Study/README.md

 - Stitching the smaller solutions to solve the overall problem

-The following steps summarise the manner in which you should process your thinking and visualisation while writing a query:
+The following steps summarise the manner in which we should process our thinking and visualisation while writing a query:
 - Visualising the required output
   - Which columns will be there?
   - Which rows will be selected?
 Defined by the usage of filters (WHERE and HAVING)